-- · its powers under the NEL, NGL, and NERL to make the rules - the rule change proposal - the submission and further correspondence received from AEMO during the consultation period - the Commission's analysis as to the ways in which the rules will or are likely to contribute to the NEO, NGO, and NERO - the extent to which the retail rule is compatible with the development and application of consumer protections - the lists of civil penalty provisions in the National Electricity (South Australia) Regulations, National Gas (South Australia) Regulations and National Retail Regulations

-• the interaction between the National Electricity (Northern Territory) (National Uniform Legislation) (Modification) Regulations 2016 (NT) and the NER.
+- its powers under the NEL, NGL and NERL to make the rule - the rule change proposal - submissions received during consultation - the Commission's analysis as to the ways in which the rule will or is likely to contribute to the NEO, NGO and NERO. - the extent to which the rule is compatible with the development and application of consumer protections - the interaction between the National Electricity (Northern Territory) (National UniformLegislation) (Modification) Regulations 2016 (NT) and the NER.